CodeBreaker518/CodeBreaker518/README.md

 - 🔭 I’m currently working on **portfolio-js**

-- 🌱 I’m currently learning **Webpack for fullstack development with JS**
+- 🌱 I’m currently learning **React.js for fullstack development with JS**

 - 📫 How to reach me **diegoperezperez518@gmail.com**